bmulas1535/datutil-package/README.md

 Currently, the modules include...

+* core
+	- This is the main package import.
+Contains all modules

 * uility
 	- The main utility module that contains most of the pandas functions classes.
 Designed to be used primarily during the cleaning and planning phase of Data Exploration.